psr-7/psr-7.github.io/index.md

 #### Why only PSR7 Requests have an identity?
 I don't know.

-#### Can URI be used to identify Responses and other message types?
+#### Can URI be used to identify Responses and Messages of other type?
 Yes, always implement ->getURI() on all message types.
 URIs are solid base to identify, validate and compare http resources.
-All of HTTP is unthinkable without URIs. ;)
+All of HTTP is unthinkable without URIs.